piaodazhu/Octopoda/README.md

 Note that `reset` will not really let the version list back to a history version, but actually like `revert`.
 If we set `A->B->C` to `A`, the version list will become `A->B->C->A`, not `A`.
 And we won't lost version `C`.

+Hot reset is not supported in current Octopoda.
+Therefore, stop the running scenario service before the reset, the start the running service after the reset.

 ### FIX